Beware: Photo heavy and ramble-y post! 🙂

 Leave to cool completely before peeling the shells off the parchment.

-For the ganache:
+For the dark chocolate ganache:

 Melt the butter and chocolate over a very low heat until melted and combined.
 Remove from the heat, pour in the cream, homogenise well and pop in the fridge until thick enough to pipe.
 Before piping, leave the bowl out of the fridge for a while to bring the ganache up to room temperature.

 Fill an icing syringe or piping bag with the ganache, and pipe some around a macaron shell leaving about a mm of edge, working your way into the centre.
 Then, very gently pop the other macaron shell on top, and press VERY lightly to make the ganache pop out and spread to the edges of the shell but no farther, and so that there’s a smooth, unblemished edge around the ganache.
 Be very careful not to crack and break the shells with your fingers.